 While we appreciate the time constraints that Sound Transit is under to meet the June deadline for potential inclusion in a November 2016 ballot, we are concerned that there is not sufficient time or information available to understand the complete transportation network for which the ST3 candidate projects are integral to creating.

-While we continue to work with Sound Transit staff to understand specific elements from the December 4 project sheets, these analyses are missing several critical components, including information pertaining to System Access Improvements (project number R-05), Regional Express Bus Service (project number R-01), demonstrated coordination with King County Metro, both current service and Long Range Plan integration, and the Transit Oriented Development Program (project number R-07).
+We continue to work with Sound Transit staff to understand specific elements from the December 4 project sheets, however as presented these analyses are missing several critical components; including detailed information pertaining to the:

+- System Access Improvements (project number R-05); - Regional Express Bus Service (project number R-01); - Transit Oriented Development Program (project number R-07); and - Coordination with King County Metro, both current service and Long Range Plan integration.